-Here are some tips on what to look for when selecting a USB flash drive or flash memory card to use with ReadyBoost:
+Here are some tips about what to look for when purchasing a USB flash drive you plan to use with Windows ReadyBoost:

-To work with ReadyBoost, a USB flash drive must support USB 2.0 or higher.
-Your computer must have at least one free USB 2.0 port where you can plug in the flash drive.
-ReadyBoost works best if you plug the flash drive into a USB port directly on the computer, rather than into an external USB hub shared with other USB devices.
+Make sure there is at least one free USB 2.0 port on your computer where you can plug in the flash drive (preferably not on an external USB hub shared with other USB devices).

-If you want to be sure a USB flash drive works with ReadyBoost, look for a note from the manufacturer that the flash drive is "Enhanced for ReadyBoost."
+Look for a note from the manufacturer that the flash drive is Windows ReadyBoost Compatible.
 Not all manufacturers list this on their packaging.
-If there is no mention of ReadyBoost compatibility, the flash drive still might work with ReadyBoost.